MatthiasNickles/Diff-ASP-Propagators/README.md

 # DifferentiableSAT
-Code and examples for differentiable SAT solving and Answer Set Programming
+Demo code for differentiable Answer Set Programming using propagators

 (more to be added)